Buy And Hold Vs. Rotational Strategy: May 2020 Update

 When the ETFs were moved to cash, they would have been worth $8,736.
 Rotating back into Equifax now would produce -8.42% fewer free shares.
 Currently, Equifax has a 10-year expected CAGR of 1-2%, so this stock is currently a "sell" again based on expected forward returns.

 When the ETFs were moved to cash, they were worth $9,510.
-If one rotated back into Northrup now, they would have lost -0.96% worth of free shares.
-Currently, Northrup has a 10-year expected CAGR of 5-6%, so it's still somewhat close to fair value, but not quite there.
+If one rotated back into Northrop now, they would have lost -0.96% worth of free shares.
+Currently, Northrop has a 10-year expected CAGR of 5-6%, so it's still somewhat close to fair value, but not quite there.
 It's possible we might not quite reach our free share gain goals with this one, even if the price falls to fair value.

 When the ETFs were moved to cash, they were worth $9,434.
 If one rotated back into Intuit today, they could gain -5.93% fewer free shares.
 Currently, the 10-year expected CAGR is 0-1%, so Intuit is a clear "sell" at these prices based on forward returns.